choria-legacy/marionette-collective/website/simplerpc/clients.md

 To call a specific action you simply have to do _mc.echo_ this calls the _echo_ action, we pass a _:msg_ parameter into it with the string we want echo'd back.
 The parameters will differ from action to action.
 It returns a simple array of the results that you can print any way you want, we'll show that later.

 _printrpc_ and _printrpcstats_ are functions used to print the results and stats respectively.

+{% highlight ruby %}
+mc.disconnect
+{% endhighlight %}

+This cleanly disconnects the client from the middleware, some middleware tools like ActiveMQ will log confusing exceptions if you do not do this.
+It's good form to always disconnect but isn't strictly required.

 ## Adjusting the output